-The University has a diverse international community of more than 5,100 international students from over 100 different countries around the world
+The University has a diverse international community of more than 6000 international students from over 110 different countries around the world.

-If you are an international student applying for postgraduate study you may obtain further information and assistance from the University's International Office.
+If you are an international student applying for postgraduate study you may obtain further information and assistance from the University of Auckland Student Information Centre.

-Phone: +64 9 923 1535
+Phone: 0800 61 62 65 or +64 9 373 7513 Email: int-questions@auckland.ac.nz www.international.auckland.ac.nz

-Email: int-questions@auckland.ac.nz

-www.auckland.ac.nz/international